 Now that those gorgeous fall colors have started to fade and chilly temperatures have set in, it’s clear that winter is right around the corner.
-You know you need to get your home ready for the cold weather ahead, but where should you start?
+You know you need to get your home ready for the cold winter weather ahead, but where should you start?
 From cleaning the gutters to winterizing the deck, find out why you should complete these five fall projects before winter.

 Cleaning the Gutters

 Whether your gutters have sprouted their own ecosystem or they look perfectly fine from the ground below, it’s important to clean gutters before winter arrives.
 Fallen leaves and other natural debris tend to accumulate in gutters throughout the summer and fall.
 Not only can this look unsightly, but it also poses risks to your home and health.
 When gutters clog, they often lead to ice dams, which can result in water leaking into your home.
 Even if they don’t clog, the rotting debris can allow mosquitos and other pests to thrive.

 To clean your gutters, suit up with water-resistant gloves, safety goggles, and a dust mask for good measure.
 Use an extendable ladder and a ladder stabilizer to reach your gutters safely without damaging them.
 Remove the debris by hand and place it in a yard waste bag.
 Then use your garden hose to clean any remaining debris, and be sure to clear out the downspouts.
 (For more in depth instructions, check out our step by step guide here: how to clean your gutters.)

 Keep in mind that you can install gutter covers after cleaning to keep most of the leaves and twigs away.
 However, you’ll still need to clear off the covers before winter starts.
 Your return on investment (ROI) for this project is priceless, as cleaning the gutters could save you thousands of dollars in damage.